GeneralVader/leo_project/README.md

 # LEO PROJECT :-->

+# <h3>BRIEF INTRODUNCTION :<h3>
+  This project is based of autonomous path planning and motion of Leo rover.
+We have taken help of openCV to get the structure of our path ahead and our leo itself decides whether to straight, left or right !

 # <h3>INSTALLATION :<h3>
   This installation procedure assumes that you have installed ROS Version-1 and Gazebo (preferably version 9).
   1. The first step is the installation of the leo_simulator.
 You have to go to this link and clone the <a href = "https://github.com/LeoRover/leo_simulator">leo simulator</a> github repo.
 You can also go to <a href = "http://wiki.ros.org/leo_gazebo">official ROS</a> website of leo gazebo.